 After you have narrowed down the selection of magnetic building block sets to a few options, you can look at the other features that make these kits more appealing to help you make your choice.

 The materials used in the manufacturing of the pieces of your magnetic building block set must be safe and nontoxic.
-Most kits are manufactured using ABS plastic, but there are a few wooden sets on the market if you prefer more natural materials.
+Most kits are manufactured using ABS plastic, but there are a few wooden sets available if you prefer more natural materials.

 Not only do magnetic building block sets come in a wide variety of colors, some are available in multiple color schemes.
-For instance, if your child prefers bold colors over pastel, you should purchase a set that reflects their tastes.
+For instance, if your child prefers bold colors over pastels, you should choose a set that reflects their tastes.

-Whether it's a plastic case or a travel bag, purchasing a magnetic building block set that includes a convenient way to store your pieces can make it easier to keep track of pieces and transport your set.
+Whether it's a plastic case or a travel bag, a magnetic building block set that includes a convenient way to store your pieces can make keeping track of pieces and transporting your set much easier.